Ingress

 type: kubernetes.io/tls

-It is possible to check the current state of the ingress controller by running the following piece of code.
-It will return an output similar to that shown above, from when the controller was deployed, updating the the STATUS where applicable.
+You can check the current state of the ingress controller by running the following command.
+It returns similar output to the previous command, with the STATUS being updated upon state changes.

 Now we need to wait until the ingress controller service gets an external IP address.
 We can use the following command to check this: